 Clancy came out of retirement to play in Howie Morenz Memorial Game, November 2, 1937.

-King Clancy retired with a NHL record of 137 goals and 144 assists for a total of 281 points in 592 regular season NHL games.
-In 61 playoff contests, Clancy added 9 goals and 8 assists for 17 points.
+King Clancy retired with a NHL record of 137 goals (27 GWG) and 150 assists in 592 regular season NHL games.
+In 61 NHL playoff games, Clancy scored 9 goals (1 GWG) and 8 assists for 17 points.

 Clancy was hired to coach the Montreal Maroons in 1937-38.
 "The team never got untracked in the one month I was there, and before I knew it, I was out of a job," King shrugged.
 The Maroons won six, lost eleven and tied one in the 18 games Clancy was employed by the Maroons.